ocodo/arcconstrukt/webassets/tutorial/tutorial.md

 when we start up, we already have Edit tools available, we'll look at those in just a second.

-Also on the main toolbar is the arc selection tools.
+Also on the main toolbar are the arc selection tools.
 You select the arc you want to work with, by pressing one of the two arrow buttons, which will show the selected arc as bright red.
 Press the button labeled "toggle selection highlight" to turn off the bright red